certrialabs/s3-upload-streams-demo/README.md

  `--awsAccessKeySecret`- Your [awsAccessKeySecert](https://www.cloudberrylab.com/blog/how-to-find-your-aws-access-key-id-and-secret-access-key-and-register-with-cloudberry-s3-explorer/).

- `--awsRegion` - The region that you want to use as default.

 ## Optional

  `--awsPartSize` - The size of chunks that will be uploaded to s3.

  `--concurentUploads`- The maximum number of chunks that will be uploaded to s3 simultaneously.

- `--awsSslEnabled` - Enables and disables ssl for communication with s3.
+ `--awsDisableSsl` - Enables and disables ssl for communication with s3.
 # Examples
  Each example is a standalone nodes script.
 You can launch all of them using
  ## Encryption Directory Upload